-Essure is the only permanent birth control method with a non-surgical procedure.
+Essure is permanent birth control that works with your body to prevent pregnancy.
 Already considering Essure?
-You might have questions about the Essure procedure or what Essure permanent birth control could mean for you.
+You might have questions about the Essure procedure or what permanent birth control could mean for you.
 Get some answers here.
-And, as always, talk to your doctor about any questions or concerns you have.
+And, as always, talk to your doctor about any questions or concerns you may have.

 About EssureExpand All

-- Used by many—approximately 750,000 women and their doctors have chosen Essure for permanent birth control.† To hear what some of them have to say,
+- Over 750,000 women and their doctors have chosen Essure for permanent birth control*

 Essure might be right for you if:

 - You are certain you do not want any more children

 - You would like to stop worrying about getting pregnant